 In order to maintain compatibility with the Windows Clients, the UNIX Client renames the log and discard files at the end of a SQLLoader operation.
-Therefore, the log file load nnn. log is renamed sqlld tablename. log and the discard file lpipe_nnn .bad is moved to the discards folder as sqlld_tablename. bad in the SQLLoader shell scripts.
+Therefore, the log file load_nnn.log is renamed sqlld_tablename.log and the discard file lpipe_nnn.bad are moved to the discards folder as sqlld_tablename.bad in the SQLLoader shell scripts.